How to Add Google Search Console to WordPress

 In this tutorial, I’ll show you how, with the help of plugins, you can be up-and-running with WordPress and Google Search Console in minutes.

-Here’s a snippet of what I’ll be going over:
+Here’s what I’ll be going over:

 Also, to really “be in the know” of SEO, feel free to check out our SEO startup guide.